smithphil88/football-shirt-quiz/README.md

 ### Wireframes

 The following wireframes were produced at the start of the design process and have not been altered.
-These designs show the various screens I wanted to include.
+These designs show the various screens I wanted to include as well as what they are expected to look like on smaller devices such as mobile and tablets.

 #### Landing page